 Birds at Babcock Ranch

 Because the town of Babcock Ranch is adjacent to the Fred C. Babcock-Cecil M. Webb Wildlife Management Area, you’ll see many of the bird species that have been sighted there by the Florida Fish and Wildlife Commission.
-The web site describes the habitats where you’re likely to find the birds, when they breed and whether they migrate or stay in the area year-round.
 These include:

 - Bachman’s sparrow: Although its breeding habitat once extended to Ohio, Bachman’s sparrow is most abundant in Florida because of the presence of longleaf pine forests.
 Spring and summer is the best time to hear their loud songs, which begin with a loud whistle followed by an extended trill.